robertherber/Cnvrt.js/README.md

 * Arithmetic precision with BigNumber.js (https://github.com/MikeMcl/bignumber.js) if loaded
 * Extensible units, simply add more to config.js
 * Node.js is now supported
+* Fetch currencies from webservice (Yahoo it is)
+* Unit testing both for the browser and Node.js

 TODO:
 * Add more units
-* Fetch currencies from webservice (Yahoo probably)
 * Add support for derived units (ex.
 10 meters * 10 meters = 100 sq. meters)
-* Add headless Node.js unit tests
 * Add more chainable mathematical operations

 Any issues will be added automatically to this Trello board: https://trello.com/board/cnvrt-js/515837dc4f9c91bf1f0005f7